 The word is out.
 Elderberry Syrup can help protect you this flu season.

-This flu season is severe, and far from over.
+With back to school behind us, the cold and flu seasion is underway.
 While health officials urge us to get the flu shot, wash our hands, and stay home if we have a fever, there is another remedy you can add to your medicine cabinet: Elderberry Syrup.
 It is one if the most powerful allies we have against cold and flu viruses.

 If I had to choose only one herb to take at the onset of illness, it would be elderberry.